 All the results get transferred from the lab equipment to an encrypted secure database.
 This is where the relevant results are converted into a report and reviewed by our clinical team.

-Why does it take up to 15 business days to get a myDNA report?
+Why can it take up to 15 business days to get a myDNA report?

 Analysis can take time for several reasons.
 Firstly, the lab relies on the postal system.
 Once the samples are received, logged and ready to go, extraction takes a day, and genotyping can take 2 days.
 Each tiny array costs $1000.
 It can only be used once.
 That means that testing needs to be batched in groups to make it cost effective.